MoOx/phenomic/demo/content/docs/usage.md

 ---
-title: How to use statnimic
+title: How to use statinamic
 ---

 ## Write